litong-wu/litong-wu.github.io/content/about.md

 In recent years, the tranquil city of Oxford has seen me dozing over books and notes, exploring particles that form matter; the matter that forms us, the universe, and beyond.
 At times I shuttled between fume hoods hands full of deadly chemicals; at others I traced curly arrows to glimpse the fate of a molecule; all in search of decoding the message hidden within each symbol of the periodic table.

 I have now (temporarily, at least) settled into the field of machine-learning-driven atomistic simulation, a burgeoning field that bridges one black box to another.
-Every day, I sit before a glowing screen, with processors humming behind the scenes, working in sincere intention towards discoveries that might one day be transformative.
+Every day, I sit before a glowing screen, with processors humming behind the scenes, working with sincere intention towards discoveries that might one day be transformative.

 ## Education